NVIDIA-Omniverse/usd-plugin-samples/README.md

 When `usdGenSchema` generates the code for a schema, it also generates the `plugInfo.json` file, but this file contains three placeholder tokens that must be replaced with real values before your plugin can be distributed.
 The replacement of these placeholder tokens with the proper paths is done as part of the _Configure_ step.

-When using `cmake` as the build format, these placeholder tokens are replaced as part of the build process itself, since `CMake` has direct support for doing this.
-For `premake`, this must be done as a separate step after the library has been built using your build tools.
+In all cases, this must be done as a separate step after the library has been built using your build tools.
 Thus, typical generation workflows that involve schemas work in three steps:

 1. Run `repo_usd` to generate schema code and build files associated with plugins and schemas
 2. Run your build tools to build the plugin libraries